Case Studies

 The Challenge

 The Field Services Americas region had never pursued ISO 9001 certification.
-Processes were inconsistent across teams, documentation was fragmented, and there was no shared quality culture — only informal norms accumulated over years with no common standard.
+Processes varied from team to team, documentation was scattered, and there was no shared quality culture to speak of, just informal norms that had accumulated over years with no common standard behind them.

 The Approach

-Kip earned ISO 9001 Lead Auditor certification himself (BSI, TPECS standard), then built an internal audit program designed to treat audits as learning opportunities, not compliance checkboxes.
-Large-scale training workshops established shared language; individual coaching sessions addressed the deeper behavioral work — moving teams from "what do we need to document" to "why do we build quality into our processes."
+Kip earned his ISO 9001 Lead Auditor certification himself (BSI, TPECS standard), then built an internal audit program around a simple idea: audits should be learning opportunities, not compliance checkboxes.
+Large-scale training workshops built a shared language across teams, while individual coaching handled the deeper behavioral work, moving people from "what do we need to document" to "why does quality belong in how we work."

 The Outcome

-First-time ISO 9001 certification achieved with zero major non-conformances across all relevant areas — a documented good practice designation earned before the Agile recognition that followed.
-All subsequent recertification cycles maintained the same record, year after year.
+The region earned first-time ISO 9001 certification with zero major non-conformances across every relevant area, a good practice designation that came before the Agile recognition that followed it.
+Every recertification cycle since has held that same record, year after year.

 ISO 9001Quality SystemsInternal AuditProcess DesignCoaching at Scale